kjblanchard/lua_c_dash/README.md

 ## Building
 - All dependencies are in the external folder, and if you need any of them, pull the submodule and build/install them with
 - - git submodule update --init --recursive
+- Only tested with clang currently on macos/windows/linux.
+Windows sets prefix to c/cmake, so make sure when you install your libs to put them there, or change the prefix path in cmake

 ## Authors